Nerada00/Cube3D/README.md

     Textures: For the walls, floor, and ceiling.
     Map layout: Describes the maze using a grid of characters (e.g., '1' for walls, '0' for empty space).
     Resolution: Defines the window size for the game.

+## Licence

+This project is licensed under the MIT License.
+See the LICENSE file for more information.